ellysh/bash-programming-from-scratch/manuscript/answers.md

 rm - OK
 ```

-The command with calls to three utilities in a row looks cumbersome.
-It is inconvenient to read and edit.
+The current version of our command calls three utilities in a row.
+It looks cumbersome and inconvenient for reading.
 Let's break the command into lines.
-There are several ways to do this.
+There are several ways to do that.

 The first way is to break lines after logical operators.
-We apply it and get the following:
+If you apply this approach, you get the following result:
 {line-numbers: true, format: Bash}
 ```
 cp /usr/share/doc/bash/README ~ && echo "cp - OK" > ~/result.log &&